 The miccmect register holds the ICCM correctable error counter and its threshold.
-The count field of the miccmect register is incremented, if a correctable ECC error is detected on instructions fetched from the ICCM.
+The count field of the miccmect register is incremented, if a correctable ECC error is detected on either an instruction fetch or a DMA read from the ICCM.
 The thresh field of the miccmect register holds a pointer to a bit position of the count field.
 If the selected bit of the count field transitions from '0' to '1', a correctable error local interrupt (see Section 2.7.2) is signaled.

-Hardware increments the count field on a detected error.
+Hardware increments the count field on a detected single-bit error.
 Firmware can non-destructively read the current count and thresh values or write to both these fields (e.g., to change the threshold and reset the counter).